Enforceability of Non-Compete Clauses In Arizona

 Non-compete clauses are appearing in industries where they were not before commonly seen.

 Non-compete agreements are contracts that prevent employees from engaging in business activity that would directly compete with employers for a certain amount of time after the employees leave their jobs.
-Non-compete agreements have been common in the sales and technology fields for many years, and they are becoming increasingly popular in other industries in 2014.
+Non-compete agreements have been common in the sales and technology fields for many years, and they are becoming increasingly popular in other industries.
 Arizona residents should be aware of the rise of these agreements and when a non-compete agreement is enforceable in Arizona.

 Non-competes spreading into new fields